-At the core of the project is the close cooperation of archival institutions consisting of Arsenal – Institute for Film and Video Art, Haus der Kulturen der Welt (HKW), Pina Bausch Foundation, and Staatliche Kunstsammlungen Dresden (SKD) in association with further partners.
-They develop a program of workshops and events over the course of four years (2018-2021).
-In each instance, the work of the participating institutions will provide prototypes for development of new forms of access and the contextualization of their collections.
-Together, the partners continue to cultivate model procedures and theoretical approaches to dealing with archives and rendering them visible.
+The starting point for the interdisciplinary cooperation project is a network of four institutions from various archival contexts: Arsenal – Institute for Film and Video Art / Archive außer sich, Haus der Kulturen der Welt (HKW), Pina Bausch Foundation and Staatliche Kunstsammlungen Dresden (SKD).
+They are developing a program of workshops and events over the course of four years (2018-2021).
+Each of these institutions works exemplarily on the development of new forms of access and the contextualization of their collections.
+In the partnership, they test new strategies for dealing with archives with archiving, research and storytelling practices.
+Together they are cultivating new methods and theoretical approaches for dealing with archives and rendering them visible.

 The first collective project The Whole Life: Archives and Reality (2019) was based on the transformation of the Archiv der Avantgarden (AdA) of the Staatliche Kunstsammlungen Dresden from a private collection to a public archive that will move to its new home at the historic Blockhaus in Dresden in 2023.
 This process raises a number of typical questions about the status of archives and their holdings, about their institutional structures and their relevance with regard to specific local contexts.
 The one-week program in Dresden dealt with contemporary methods, organizational forms and conditions of archives using the example of this newly created archival location.